dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Abstract

-Functions that have function pointers or delegates as parameters are a breakpoint in `pure`, `nothrow`, `@safe`, and `@nogc` code.
+Functions that have function pointers or delegates as parameters are a road-bump in `pure`, `nothrow`, `@safe`, and `@nogc` code.
-This DIP proposes to change what the attributes `pure`, `nothrow`, `@safe`, and `@nogc` formally mean.
+This DIP proposes to relax the constraints that the attributes `pure`, `nothrow`, `@safe`, and `@nogc` impose.
-It will only affect aforementioned functions.
+Practically, it will only affect aforementioned functions with function pointers or delegates as parameters.
-The goal is to make the compiler accept more code that behaves in accordance to the attributes.
+The goal is to make the compiler formally accept more code that factually behaves in accordance to the attributes.

 ### Reference